 Seasonal activities in Lockhart State Park

-In the late 1930s, the Civilians Conservation Corps built a nine-hole golf course providing more recreational options for visitors.
-You can play a round of golf on the course then cool off by the pool in the summer.
-If you forgot your equipment then you may rent some from the golf course main store.
+In the late 1930s, the CCC built a nine-hole golf course providing more recreational options for visitors who enjoy a day on the greens.
+You can play a round of golf on the course and then cool off by the pool if you are playing a round or two during the summer.
+If you forgot your equipment, then you may rent some from the golf course's main store.
 There you can also pay for your game of golf and rent a golf cart to make traveling to each hole more convenient.

 For your hiking enjoyment at Lockhart State Park, there are 11 trails to traverse.
 The trails range from easy to challenging, allowing you to explore different parts of the park.
 The Rattlesnake Trail is one of the tougher trails, and it leads to the recreation hall with a rugged incline.
 If you want to see a clear view of the park, take the Clear Fork Trail, which passes by some of the park's prettiest places.
 Before you hit the trails, remember to let others know where you are.
 It's always a good idea to take a friend with you, bring sunscreen, and stay hydrated.
 Pack your hiking boots, and remember to leave the trails clean on your hike.

 Be sure to pack your fishing gear in the motorhome before heading to Lockhart State Park.
 Clear Fork Creek has a plethora of native species of hungry fish to catch, such as bass, catfish, and sunfish.
 If you did forget your gear, don’t worry, you can borrow some from the office.
 And you don’t even need a fishing license to fish in Texas state parks, either.
 Whether you are fly fishing for sports fish or bottom fishing for the big cats, you will enjoy a day on the creek here.